Choices for managing risk

 - The Food Act generally applies to anything that is food for sale.

-- The Animal Products Act applies to animal products that are intended for human or animal consumption.
+- The Animal Products Act applies to animal products that humans or animals eat.

 Under both Acts, food businesses are required to operate under risk management systems.
 For the Animal Products Act these are: